pbogden/framework-map/README.md

 cp data/webmap.png hello-framework/docs/data
 ```

-`hello-framework/docs/map.md` has a Framework version of the observable notebook:
+`hello-framework/docs/map.md` has a Framework version of the Observable notebook:
 [Vermont](https://observablehq.com/@pbogden/vermont).

 Deploy on github pages, in this case served from `./docs`